mobixsoftwarestudio/react-native-redux-boilerplate/README.md

 #### JSON SERVER
 > NOTE: Use `npm` to install it.
+> NOTE: If you want to user `npm start` for some other reason, you'll need to review it inside `package.json`.

 This library creates a mock API where you insert your JSON data with no need of server instances.
 At this point, you'll be up to implement your code considering some minimum API integration.